-- analyse existing and proposed legal and financial frameworks; - cite and analyse key positions on legal and financial aspects locally and internationally; - apply these in judging the appropriateness of legal and financial approaches in a given context; - develop relevant approaches.
+- analyse existing and proposed legal and financial frameworks; - cite and analyse key positions on legal and financial aspects locally and internationally; - apply these in judging the appropriateness of legal and financial approaches in a given context: - develop relevant approaches.

 The qualifying candidate is competent in advanced analysis, synthesis and application in an area of specialisation, be it socio-cultural, managerial, technical and financial.
-Associated Assessment Criteria
+Associated Assessment Criteria The qualifying candidate is able to:

-• engage with complex challenges and identify and solve complex problems by developing theoretically grounded and reflected approaches.
+engage with complex challenges and identify and solve complex problems by developing theoretically grounded and reflected approaches.